globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 When this button is clicked, users are invited to enter their username or an email.
 If the provided username or the email correspond to an existing user, the system will provide a reset link to the configured email.
 By clicking the link received by email the user is then invited to configure a new email different from the previous.

-In case encryption is enabled on the system, a user clicking on the reset link would have first to insert the encryption-recovery-key and only in case of correct insertion the user will be enabled to set a new password.
+In case encryption is enabled on the system, a user clicking on the reset link would have first to insert their ``Account Recovery Key`` and only in case of correct insertion the user will be enabled to set a new password.

 In case 2FA is enabled on the system, a user clicking on the reset link would have first to insert an authentication code taken from the authentication API.